cloud9ight/road_death_datawarehouse/README.md

 **Select and Acquire Datasets**:

 - Use the “Fatal Crashes – December 2024” and “Fatalities – December 2024” datasets.
 Also use “Dwelling Count Data” or “Population Data,” or introduce other relevant sources.
-- Download and familiarize yourself with the content and structure of the chosen datasets.

 **Requirements Analysis**: